Letter: Anne Cottrell is exceptionally qualified

-Over the 25 or so years that I’ve known Anne, a simple bond of friendship as been kindled and I can say without reservation that her intelligence, integrity, dedication, and interpersonal skills make her the best choice to be our next District 3 Supervisor.
-She grew up in Napa County and shares a clear regard for our environment and the quality of life for all our residents.
+Over the 25 or so years that I’ve known Anne, a simple bond of friendship as been kindled and I can say without reservation that her intelligence, integrity, dedication and interpersonal skills make her the best choice to be our next District 3 Supervisor.
+She grew up in St. Helena and shares a clear regard of our environment and the quality of life for all our residents.
 Please join me in voting for Anne Cottrell.

 People are also reading…